francismeynard/lambda-multipart-parser/README.md

 ```

 ## Introduction
-This module will parse the multipart-form containing files and fields from the lambda event object.
+This nodejs module will parse the multipart-form containing files and fields from the AWS lambda event object.
+It works very well parsing **binary** and text files.

 ## Description
 ```